Extract Model Statistics for fits_ids_dm Object

 Each function retrieves the relevant statistics by calling

-calc_stats with type = "fit_stats"
+calc_stats with type = "fit_stats" and selects the columns

-and the required statistic.
+for ID and the required statistic.

 Examples